 Corrugated metal has been used to cover roofs around the world for decades.
-“Corrugated” literally means “shaped into alternating ridges and grooves.”
+Corrugated literally means “shaped into alternating ridges and grooves.”
 Just as corrugated cardboard can be used to construct some pretty sturdy boxes, corrugated metal also offers some impressive structural strength for many roof applications, thanks to its ridged design.
 The corrugated metal is produced by taking a sheet of metal coil and putting it through a roll-forming machine, which shapes the metal panels into a preset corrugated pattern.

 PROS: Corrugated metal continues to be a popular metal roofing method, especially for many commercial, barn, and other non-residential applications.
 It’s a lower-cost option than some other metal roofing approaches, it’s effective at reflecting away a lot of sunlight and heat, and is more durable and longer-lasting than an asphalt roof.

-CONS: One key liability with corrugated metal roofing is that it presents exposed fasteners.
+CONS: One key liability with corrugated metal roofing is the fact that it presents multiple exposed fasteners.
 While there are treatments available to help protect and preserve these fasteners, regular inspections are still required every few years to ensure that the washers are still intact, and that the fasteners haven’t loosened.
 In addition, each exposed fastener presents a potential source of leak development over time.
 Another con where corrugated metal is concerned is simply a matter of aesthetics.
 While the colors are fairly customizable, the corrugated pattern itself doesn’t carry a reputation of being nearly as eye-appealing as the smoother look of a standing seam finish.

 Standing Seam Metal Roofing Explained

-Like corrugated metal roofs, standing seam roofs are also designed with metal panels which are fabricated by roll forming.
-The key difference is in the design and application – standing seam roofs take advantage of concealed fasteners.
-A standing seam system consists of wide, relatively flat metal panels that have vertical legs (or “ribs”) on each end.
+Like corrugated metal roofs, standing seam roofs are also designed with metal panels that are fabricated by roll forming.
+The key difference is in the design and application – standing seam roofs take full advantage of having concealed fasteners.
+A standing seam system consists of wide, relatively flat metal panels that have vertical legs (or ribs) on each end.
 The metal panels are designed to lock together, and are mounted to the roof by being fastened to the sheathing underneath through a series of hidden clips.
 All the roof attachments and seams are literally hidden beneath the vertical legs of the standing seam panels.